spences10/claude-statusline-powerline/README.md

 ### ⚡ IntelliSense Features

 - **🎯 Autocomplete** - All available options as you type
-- **✅ Real-time validation** - Catch typos and invalid values instantly
 - **📖 Hover documentation** - Descriptions for every property
 - **🎨 Color validation** - Hex color patterns with examples
-- **🔄 Auto-sync** - Schema updates automatically with new releases

 ### Example Configuration